Soccer

 Humble Beginnings in Uzbekistan

 Born in Tashkent, Uzbekistan, Khusanov developed at Bunyodkor’s academy before joining Belarussian side Energetik-BGU in March 2022.
 He excelled in Minsk, scoring 4 goals and 4 assists in 37 appearances, being voted into the Team of the Season, and earning a maiden call-up to the Uzbekistan senior team in June 2023.
 And in July 2023, Khusanov joined French side Lens on a four-year contract.
-Over the next year, Khusanov would become the first Uzbek to play in Ligue 1, the youngest Uzbek to play in the UEFA Champions League and the UEFA Europa League, and he also excelled for Uzbekistan in the AFC Asian Cup and the Summer Olympics.
+Over the next year, Khusanov would become the first Uzbek to play in Ligue 1, the youngest Uzbek to play in the UEFA Champions League and the UEFA Europa League, and he also thrived for Uzbekistan in the AFC Asian Cup and the Summer Olympics.

 “Khusanov was discovered by Energetik-BGU at a U16 tournament played between Uzbekistan, Belarus and a few other former Soviet nations,” said Uzbek football expert Conor Bowers to RG.